ofevie/RepData_PeerAssessment1/PA1_template.md

 ```

 <img src="PA1_template_files/figure-html/histogramtotalsteps3-1.png" title="" alt="" style="display: block; margin: auto;" />
+When using the `sum` function telling it to not take into account missing values, it sets the sum of a day with missing values to zero.
+So a lot of the missing values contributed to zero values in the histogram.
+Those values were filled in and now they contribute to other values in the histogram.

 ### Report the mean and median number of steps taken per day